MuhammadMalook/EJS-CRUD-APP/README.md

-# EJS-CRUD-APP
+# MERN APP with JWT authentication
-This is a simple crud application using ejs (server side rendering).
+This is a simple crud application using react js (MERN stack).
 It will have the functionality of register/login with authentication.
 User profile is maintained